ruthneville/Practical-1---Agent-Based-Model/README.md

   <br>
   <li> <a href="https://github.com/ruthneville/Practical-1-Agent-Based-Model/blob/main/FinalPracticalAttempt(GUI).py"> FinalPracticalAttempt(GUI).py </a><br>
    Sets up and attempts to run the model but fails to produce an animation inside of a GUI.
 An error occurs at line 105 which states "local variable 'animation' is assigned to but never used".

+<h3> a href="https://github.com/ruthneville/Practical-1-Agent-Based-Model/blob/main/in.txt"> File to Run the Environment </h3>

+<h2> How To Run and What to Expect </h2>
+<li> Copy the model code into one workbook in Spyder and the agent framework code into another, making sure that these are saved in the same directory.</li>
+<li> Save the in.txt file to the same area. </li>
+<li> Type "%matplot qt" in the console to ensure the animation will run in a pop out window as it may not run in the console.
+<li> At present the model is set up to have 20 agents(sheep) which move randomly within the environment (field), 'eating' as they go.
+The model is set to iteratate 100 times.
+This can be changed by the user is desired.</li>
+<li> Run the model, the ABM will be produced and it is expected that an animation of the agents (sheep) moving and eating the 100 x 100 environment (field) should appear.
+The agents (sheep) are marked by white hexagons with a black border. </li>

+<h3> License </h3>

+MIT license in repository.